 New Jersey is a “9-11 State.”
 Over 700 of our friends, neighbors and family members never returned home to our state that horrendous day.
 Knowing the impact the attacks of September 11, 2001, had on so many of our families, I strongly believe that there is no higher priority for Congress than ensuring all of our families, neighborhoods, schools and businesses are safe.

 That is why I will continue to fight to provide full support for our police officers, firefighters, first aid squads and first responders.

-As a member of the House Appropriations Subcommittee on Homeland Security, I have worked to provide funding for interoperable technologies in Morris, Somerset, Sussex, and Essex Counties to these first responders.
+As Chairman of the House Appropriations Committee, I have worked to provide funding for interoperable technologies in Morris, Sussex, Essex and Passaic Counties to these first responders.
 In the event of a natural disaster, widespread criminal activity, or a terrorist threat, law enforcement officials and first responders from different areas need to be able to communicate with one another.
 Interoperable equipment allows them to do so.